aws/aws-toolkit-vscode/extension-readme.md

 # <a id="feature-overview"></a>Feature Overview

-You can use the AWS Toolkit for VS Code to interact with several AWS resources in various ways.
+You can use the AWS Toolkit to interact with several AWS resources in various ways.

 These include the following: